vondirath/UD---sellit/README.md

 ### What is it?
 ---------------
-This is a modular app intended to post items for sale based on location allowing
+This is a modular app intended to post items for sale allowing
-secure image upload, comments between two people, posting by category and location, third party authentication and authorization.
+secure image upload and store creation with third party authentication and authorization.

 ### What do i need to run it?